deeri1x/public-instructions/drill-initialization-speedrun.md

 Here are the 3 ints: [1, 2, 3]
 Here are the 3 doubles: [3.14, -0.22, 1.7976931348623157E308]
 Here are the 3 strings: [Wait...what?, Push the button, Frank., Game over, man - game over!]
-Here are the 5 foods: [Okonomiyaki, null, null, Surströmming, Green Eggs and Ham]
+Here are the 5 foods: [Okonomiyaki, null, null, Surstromming, Green Eggs and Ham]
 Here are the 2 games: [Ticket to Ride (8), The Awful Green Things from Outer Space (7)]

 ---